ELIZABETH’S LANDING: a novel

 139 camera & Kemp's-rs Katy Pye

-Kemp’s ridley hatchling: Katy Pye; “Port Winston” Katy Pye; Shrimper: Diane Wilson; Beach Bocce: Mike Abell; Kemp’s ridley: Adrienne McCracken; Indian blanket flower: Katy Pye; Camera & hatchling: Katy Pye
+Kemp’s ridley hatchling: Katy Pye; “Port Winston:” Katy Pye; shrimper: Diane Wilson; Beach bocce: Mike Abell; Kemp’s ridley: Adrienne McCracken; Texas Indian Blanket wildflower: Katy Pye; camera and Kemp’s ridley hatchling: Katy Pye